How can MSPs prepare for cybersecurity threats in 2021 and beyond?

 - Employees were a risk

-According to the 2021 Version DBIR, 85% of breaches involved the “human element.”
+According to the 2021 Verizon DBIR, 85% of breaches involved the “human element.”
 61% of breaches involved credential data.
 How did threat actors get access to the credentials?
 Phishing, most likely - 36% of breaches, according to Verizon’s dataset.

 When threat actors have access to login credentials, it allows them to do significant damage.
 Some ways to better protect your clients against this kind of breach include the mandatory use of multi-factor authentication and a password manager.
 So, even if an employee makes a mistake, there are redundancies to help prevent a breach.